fry69/putrecord/README.md

-# atproto-push
+# putrecord

-Upload markdown files as AT Protocol records to a PDS.
+Upload files as AT Protocol records to a PDS.
 Built with [atcute](https://github.com/mary-ext/atcute) and Deno.

 ## Configuration